Culture of Respect

 “Get connected - with a class, a club, a group of friends,” he said.
 “That will contribute to your success.”

-Resources include the Bias Free website, Stockton Safe, the Care & Community Standards Office, Counseling Center, Women’s Gender & Sexuality Center, and the Be Prepared website.
+Resources include the Bias Prevention Education and Review Team website, Stockton Safe, the Care & Community Standards Office, Counseling Center, Women’s Gender & Sexuality Center, and the Be Prepared website.
 OspreyHub, the new centralized location for all student clubs and organizations, serves as a resource for students to find events, join clubs, or start their own.

 New Programs Building a Culture of Respect